 Formwork is a mould for a structure.
-Into this mould, fresh concrete is poured only to harden subsequently.
-The construction of formwork takes time and involves expenditure upto 20 to 25% of the cost of the structure or even more.
+Into this mould, fresh concrete is poured to harden the concrete.
+The construction of formwork takes time and involves expenditure upto 20 to 25% of the total cost of the structure or even more.
 Design of these temporary structures are made to economic expenditure.
 The operation of removing the formwork is known as stripping.
 Stripped formwork can be reused.
 Reusable forms are known as panel forms and non-usable are called stationary forms.

 Timber is the most common material used for formwork.
 The disadvantage with timber formwork is that it will warp, swell and shrink.
-To overcome this issues MIVAN Formwork came into lame light there are many uses and even profits when compared with the timber formwork.
+To overcome these issues, MIVAN Formwork came into lame light there are many uses and even profits when compared with the timber formwork.

 MIVAN ALUMINIUM FORMWORK:

-Mivan is an aluminium formwork system developed by a European construction company.
+Mivan is an aluminium formwork which is also called as MIVAN Shuttering.
+This type of formwork is first developed by a European construction company.
 In 1990, the Mivan Company Ltd. from Malaysia started manufacturing these formwork systems.
 Today, more than 30,000sqm of formwork from Mivan Co.
 Ltd. is used across the world.
 The MIVAN formwork has proven economical as well as satisfactory for the overall construction environment.

 Simplicity – pin and wedge system in MIVAN aluminium formwork :